-Brunch and American breakfast in Rome do not have a long tradition.
-Of course, many international hotels have always offered their guests an extensive breakfast buffet, but brunch and American breakfast are rare in cafes and restaurants in Rome.
+Brunch and large breakfast buffets do not have a long tradition in Rome.
+Many international hotels offer their guests an extensive buffet, but in cafes and restaurants brunch and more extensive breakfast menus are rare.

 Brunch in Rome